Updated: September 2021

 Onward with the Christmas baking!
-I believe in trying new recipes during the holidays because you can discover some really nice ones.
+I believe in trying new holiday recipes because you can discover some really nice ones.

-While taking photos, I ate two slices…can’t have an end piece in the picture, right?
+While taking photos, I ate two slices...can't have an end piece in the picture, right?
 Then I had to taste a regular piece so I could intelligently (ahem) review it for you.
-It was all I could do to keep from eating a couple of more.
-See how moist?
+It was all I could do to keep from getting a fork and digging into the whole loaf.

 - 1 C. old-fashioned oats